smphp/GlyphsSDK/GlyphsFileFormat.md

         * name `string`: Property name of the custom parameter.
         * value `string`: Value of the custom parameters.
 * kerning `dict`: three-level `dict` containing a `float` as value.
-    * first level key is the master ID
+    * first level key is the master ID.
-    * second level is either the left kerning group name or glyph name
+    * second level is either the left kerning group name or glyph name.
-    * third level is either the right kerning group name or glyph name
+    * third level is either the right kerning group name or glyph name.
 * manufacturer `string`
 * manufacturerURL `string`
 * unitsPerEm `int`
 * userData `dict`
 * versionMajor `int`
-* versionMinor `int` between 0 and 999.
+* versionMinor `int`: must be between 0 and 999.